-All other divisions will continue to play under the modified G-Vegas Rules and use the KOB Ball
+All other divisions will continue to play under the modified G-Vegas Rules described below.

-All other divisions will play AVP Rules, with the following exceptions/highlights:
+All Non-Open divisions play AVP Rules, with the following exceptions/highlights:

 A Net is a Net – If you contact any portion of the net during play, it is a fault.

 Antennae – The standards (poles) are the antennae.
 If the ball touches or passes over the poles, it is out.

 Block as a Touch – The block does count as a touch in doubles and triples.

 Court Boundary – Entering any adjacent court that is scheduled for competition during play is a fault.

 Double Contact on Receive – Double is legal on receive as long as there is no overhand/ finger action.

 Finger Action Over Net – No finger action over the net (set overs).
 Even if the attacker was perpendicular to the net (a.k.a.
 6/12), it is an illegal contact. *SPECIAL NOTE this ground rule is applicable specifically when the handset attack (ball) has COMPLETELY passed through the plane of the net.
 Should a blocker touch the ball before it passes completely through the plane of the net (including legal joust with attacker) the rally would continue, since “setting the 50-50 ball” is a common and legal strategy for an offense to employ.
 Hard Driven Ball – Finger action (beach dig) allowed for first contact on a hard-driven ball.
 Hard-driven defined as a ball you don’t have time to think about.